TITLE 19 NATURAL RESOURCES AND WILDLIFE

 (4) “Oil well” means a well capable of producing oil and that is not a gas well as defined in Paragraph (6) of Subsection G of 18.104.22.168 NMAC.

-(5) “Operator” means a person who, duly authorized, is in charge of a lease’s development or a producing property’s operation, or who is in charge of a facility’s operation or management.
+(5) “Operator” means a person who, duly authorized, manages a lease’s development or a producing property’s operation, or who manages a facility’s operation.

-(6) “Overproduction” means the amount of oil or gas produced during a proration period in excess of the amount authorized on the proration schedule.
+(6) “Overproduction” means the amount of oil or gas produced during a proration period exceeding the amount authorized on the proration schedule.

 (7) “Owner” means the person who has the right to drill into and to produce from a pool, and to appropriate the production either for the person or for the person and another.